SotSF/conjurer/README.md

 ## Todos

-Captured in the "Road to Minimum Viable Magical Product" [issue](https://github.com/SotSF/conjurer/issues/26).
+Must do's captured in the "Road to Minimum Viable Magical Product" [issue](https://github.com/SotSF/conjurer/issues/26).

+Other to do's captured in the [wiki](https://github.com/SotSF/conjurer/wiki).

 ### Performance notes